jamespark3922/lsmdc-fillin/README.md

 ## Preprocessed Data and Features

+Download Task2 annotations from the [LSMDC download page](https://sites.google.com/site/describingmovies/download?authuser=0).
+You will need to consult the organizer to have access to the dataset.
+Save the file in your `$TASK2_ANNOTATION` directory.

 Videos, caption annotations with character information, and features are available in the [LSMDC project page](https://sites.google.com/site/describingmovies/download?authuser=0).
 For simplicity, we have also included features and preprocessed data to reproduce our code.
 All you need to do is run: